KIRAN-KUMAR-K3/GitHub-Follow-Unfollow-Automation/README.md

-# GitHub-Unfollower
+# GitHub-Follow-Unfollow-Automation

-GitHub-Unfollower is a Python script that automatically unfollows all users you're following on GitHub.
-It uses the GitHub API to streamline the process with built-in rate limit handling.
+GitHub-Follow-Unfollow-Automation is a Python script that allows users to automatically follow and unfollow users on GitHub.
+It utilizes the GitHub API to streamline both processes while effectively managing API rate limits.

 ## Features
-- Unfollows all users you're currently following on GitHub.
+- **Unfollow**: Unfollows all users you're currently following on GitHub.
+- **Follow**: Follows a list of specified users on GitHub.
-- Automatically manages GitHub API rate limits to avoid interruptions.
+- **Rate Limit Management**: Automatically handles GitHub API rate limits to avoid interruptions.
-- Simple and easy to use with minimal setup.
+- **Simple Setup**: Easy to use with minimal configuration.

 ## Requirements
 - Python 3.x